icacedo/icacedo.github.io/README.md

 I am looking for internship opportunities that will allow me to apply my bioinformatics skills while making new discoveries in the areas of NGS and multi-omics analysis or data driven science.
 I am also looking develop my coding skills in a more collaborative environment.

 ## Summary
 I study alternative splicing in the _C. elegans_ genome by writing algorithms in Python on a Linux system to parse through genomic data.
 Using a simple stochastic model of the noisy background of alternative splicing, the not-so-simple nature of alternative splice site selection is revealed.
-I am working on refining the process of describing these instances of biolgically regulated splicing against the noisy background.
-I also have extensisve experience as a teaching assistant, which has helped me develop strong communication and organizational skills.
+I am working on refining the process of describing these instances of biologically regulated splicing against the noisy background.
+I also have extensive experience as a teaching assistant, which has helped me develop strong communication and organizational skills.

 ## Education
 + University of California, Davis.
 In-progress PhD, Integrative Genetics and Genomics.
 September 2019-present